geopm/geopm/service/docs/source/install.rst

 For information on how to install the GEOPM Runtime, see :doc:`GEOPM Runtime
 <runtime>`.

-..
-MOVE THIS ALL TO A NEW RUNTIME INSTALLATION PAGE
-..
-The GEOPM HPC Runtime should be built against a specific implementation of
-..
-MPI, often unique to the system running the HPC application.
-An exception to
-.. this rule is the OpenHPC distribution.
-We've packaged GEOPM version 1 with
-.. `OpenHPC releases <http://openhpc.community/downloads/>`_, and we hope to
-.. offer version 2 in the future.

-..
-The packages above don't provide support for NVIDIA GPUs with NVML or
-..
-DCGM.
-This support depends on libraries not included in the OpenSUSE OBS
-.. build system where the GEOPM packages are curated.
-To enable the use of NVML,
-.. or DCGM, you will need to source-build the GEOPM Service, which requires
-.. an environment supporting the dependency libraries and headers.

 For GEOPM features not included in these packages, build GEOPM from source.
 The best instructions for this process can be found in the :ref:`developer build process <devel:developer build process>` within the